 Regular and consistent stretching of the foot and calf muscles after massaging them helps maintain the mobility of the joints, muscles and connective tissues.
 One of the easiest stretches for the calf muscles is drop the heel below the level of the forefoot/toes while standing on the first step of a staircase or the front stoop of your home.
 Make sure there is a bannister or hand rail to hold on to for support and balance.
 Allow for a slow, steady stretch and avoid bouncing your heels up and down.
 Hold the stretch for a minute or longer to allow the connective tissues to elongate.

-A comprehensive instructional DVD covering self-massage for the thigh, leg and foot is available on this website.
+A comprehensive instructional video covering self-massage for the thigh, leg and foot is available on this website.